lhademmor/SFAL-VSD-SoC/README.md

 ```
 $iverilog good_mux.v tb_good_mux.v
 ```
 The output of the iverilog is first an a.out.
-By running/executing vvp a.out iverilog dump the vcd file.
+By running/executing vvp a.out, iverilog dump the vcd file.
 ...
 $vvp a.out
 ...